gitpod-io/gitpod-docs/doc/60_Dashboard.md

 ## Account Details

-Acount details can be accessed via the _User Menu > Account details_.
+Account details can be accessed via the _User Menu > Account details_.
 This page allows you to add or remove accounts to code hosting platforms and manage your Gitpod subscription.
 It also gives you a tabular view on your Gitpod usage.